area9innovation/flow9/doc/development.markdown

 case, then you can simulate a small call stack using the c++ debugger.
 Set a break point at the start of main, and start the program.
 Then type `set call-stack-limit 2048` in the GDB window.
 If your program uses a deeper stack than this, you will get a "Call stack depth trap in function ..." error.
 The way to avoid deep stacks is to use tail calls.
+See more information about it [here](./faq.markdown#why-we-must-use-tail-recursions)

 If you experience any crash problems due to resource exhaustion, see below to learn how to profile your program.
 You can also try to run the program in the C++ target or JavaScript target.